guedou/scapy-handson/trophies/new_protocol.md

   top of UDP with source and destination ports equal to 1811
 - check the results of the unit tests

 ## Hints

-- protocols inherit from Packet, have a name, and field description
+- protocols inherit from `Packet`, have a name, and field description
 - `hashret()` is used by Scapy to ease matching Query and Replies
 - `answers()` is used by Scapy to find if a packet is a reply to another one